dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/getting-started/configuration.md

 original_id: configuration
 ---

-We are fans of the [12factor](https://12factor.net/) approach and portable code so you can configure most of MajorityWorld using just environment variables.
+We are fans of the [12factor](https://12factor.net/) approach and portable code so you can configure most of DrikGallery using just environment variables.

 ## Payments Gateways